kaihendry/dabase.com/content/blog/path-to-production.md

 Pros:

 - Workflows have far more mindshare that AWS's basic buildspec.yml
-- Github comes with lot of great developer experiences
+- Github comes with lot of great developer experiences and tooling

 Cons:

 - Could dissuade teams from using trunk based development
-- Github effectively has a back door to your entire service which is a security risk
+- Third party Github effectively has a back door to your entire service which is a security risk

 # Using some CI/CD tool in a dedicated account in your AWS Organisation